List of national parks of Spain

 There are sixteen national parks in Spain: eleven in the Iberian Peninsula, four in the Canary Islands and one in the Balearic Islands.
 Twelve of the seventeen autonomous communities of Spain have national parks.
-Canary Islands has the most (four), followed by Andalusia, Castile-La Mancha and Castile and León (two each).
+Canary Islands has the most with four, followed by Andalusia with three, and Castile-La Mancha and Castile and León with two each.
 There are five autonomous communities that have no national parks: Basque Country, La Rioja, Murcia, Navarre, Valencian Community.